 For this alternative, a surface MEC clearance would be completed in accessible areas across the MRS (i.e., areas not covered by roads, parking lots, buildings, or heavy wooded or forested areas or other conditions that would prevent access).
 A visual inspection using hand held instruments would be performed and MEC would be removed from the surface (near-surface/partially buried items to a depth of 6 inches bgs).
+MEC will be removed and disposed of on-site using demolition procedures.
+All MD will be inspected, certified, and shipped offsite for disposal.
 The completion of the surface clearance would result in a significant reduction in MEC hazards on the surface.
-This alternative would also include LUCs discussed under Alternative 2.
+This alternative would also include LUCs discussed under Section 9.1.2, Alternative 2.